 CONSCIOUS FEAR: our conscious interpretation of the events (fear of injury, fear of the unknown, fear of being judged, fear of performing, etc.) triggers nervous responses.

 SUBCONSCIOUS FEAR: our body's perception of danger based on our sense of safety: our feelings, and interpretation of the situation, triggering autonomous physical reactions.

 HOW CAN THIS HELP TO REDUCE THE LEGO MAN EFFECT?

-Considering these three aspects, we can look at how they work and "manipulate" the responses by understanding how we can work WITH these three different areas:
+Considering these three aspects, we can look at how they work and "manipulate" the responses by understanding how we can work WITH the following three different areas.

 Whenever we learn a new skill - whether it's turning "pizza/fries" style or hitting big air with a 360, our neuromuscular system integrates the movement into three stages.
 Even elite athletes have to start in the cognitive phase, even though their existing skills will swiftly get them to the mastery phase:

 Cognitive Phase: Our muscles and nervous system work together to form movement patterns and sense how to move within space.
 It's a very rough sketch...

 Associative Phase: Your body (muscles and nervous system) starts linking the components into a smooth action, but you still need to think about it.
 The picture starts to form.

 Autonomous Phase: Your body has assimilated the movement pattern, and you could almost do the skill in your sleep.
 It's a masterpiece!